katyhuff/blog/_posts/2014-05-16-whistling-vivaldi.markdown

 # The Situation

 In short, stereotype threat is all around us.
 When a young girl is flustered in a math test, stereotype threat has already polluted the air she breathes.
-When black college students don't succeed according to the level their SAT scores, stereotype threat is muting their potential in myriad ways on campus.
-Professor Steele and colleagues showed that when stereotype threatened students took a test, they didn't have to experience any direct prejudice to underperfom due to the threat because [1]:
+When black college students don't succeed according to the level predicted by their SAT scores, stereotype threat is muting their potential in myriad ways on campus.
+Professor Steele and colleagues showed that when stereotype threatened students took a test, they didn't have to experience any direct prejudice to underperfom due to the threat because ([Steele,2011]):

 > They were taking this test, and others like it, under the weight of history.